ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites.md

 Their website consists mainly of a blog, covering topics like developing and maintaining their website, Linux, music and musicians, art and artists, etc..
-The posts are detailed and very good read.
+The posts are detailed and a very good read.

 Their website is FOSS [https://git.shr4pnel.com/observer/blog *(February 1, 2025)*](https://git.shr4pnel.com/observer/blog).